 At GDC this year, I gave a talk at the Community Management Summit on emotional labor and diversity.
 It went well, and I wanted to put it out there for those folks who couldn’t afford to go, or who are community managers but not in the games field.
 Warning: since this was a GDC talk, I use game metaphors to explain some of the concepts — I think they’re reasonably transparent, but I’ve been playing video games since I was five, so I have no perspective on the matter.
 This is a lightly rewritten and expanded version of the talk — the thing itself should be available in the GDC Vault when they open that up, and if I can make it widely available, I will.
+(Very late edit: you can find the slides here!)

 A bit about me — I’ve been doing community management, in one form or another, since 2001.
 I’ve worked for folk-rock bands, game developers and publishers, and for the last five years I’ve been at a website called Metafilter, which some of you may have heard of.